PSP-Archive/ARK-4/README.md

 <p>

 The default VSH menu packaged in `ARK_01234` is a simplified, easier to use version of classic VSH menus.
-To have a more classic VSH menu with more advanced features you can install `Advanced VSH Menu` by copying `VSHMENU.PRX` from the `AdvancedVSH` folder into `ARK_01234`.
+To have a more classic VSH menu with more advanced features you can select the `Advanced VSH Menu` from withing the simplified VSH menu.
 Some of the features available in Advanced VSH Menu include:

 - Change USB Device mount (Memory Stick, Flash, UMD).
 - Protect Flash in USB Device mount.
 - View available ISO drivers.
 - Mount UMD Video ISO.
+- Change Foreground/Background VSH Menu colors.
 - Convert battery from normal to pandora and viceversa.
 - Activate flash and WMA playback.
 - Swap X/O buttons.
 - Delete hibernation (PSP Go paused game).
+- Boot Random GAME (checks `??0:/blacklist.txt` for games/homebrew you do not want to load) Example: `ms0:/PSP/GAME/dc8/`

 </p>
 </details>